wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 new syntax until transition period is over?  just to avoid the confusing bogus `:` at the end of the flag.

-The federation strategy (allow all or allow list) is still configured in federator, only the list of allowed hosts is ignored; if you select "allow all" (or if you disable federation), the list of known backends maintained by brig is mostly ignored, but e.g., search policy is still
+The federation strategy (allow all or allow dynamic) is still configured in federator, only the list of allowed hosts is ignored; if you select "allow all" (or if you disable federation), the list of known backends maintained by brig is mostly ignored, but e.g., search policy is still